Kesgrave Family Hub

-The Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) which provides information, advice and support to young people and children with SEN or disabilities aged 0-25 and their parents, about education, health and social care
+- The Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) which provides information, advice and support to young people and children with SEN or disabilities aged 0-25 and their parents, about education, health and social care.

-Suffolk Early Learning Together Service
+- Suffolk Early Learning Together Service

-Speech and Language Therapists
+- Speech and Language Therapists

-Behavioural Support Services
+- Behavioral Support Services

 What training or experience do the staff supporting children and young people with SEND have?

-Staff Training undertaken includes
+Staff Training undertaken includes:

 - Solihull Approach (Parenting support program)